BobDotCom/oprf-asset-updater/README.md

 For each of those keys, you should have a version number and a file path.
 The file path should be set to the location of the asset file, relative to your repository's root.
 For now, you can leave the "version" set to null.

-If you have multiple copies of a file in your repository (i.e. if you have multiple aircraft in the same repo), you can include them as a list.
+If you have multiple copies of a file in your repository (i.e., if you have multiple aircraft in the same repo), you can include them as a list.

 ### Step 3

-Create a workflow file on your repository.
+Create a workflow file in your repository.
 You can use the template below.
-If you don't have much experience with workflows, don't worry - this file will work fine as-is.
+If you have little experience with workflows, don't worry—this file will work fine as-is.

 ```yaml
 name: OPRF Asset Updater